Meet the ‘Haley Voters for Harris’ who could tip the election

 | Washington Crossing, Pa.

-Across the country, more than 4 million people voted for former South Carolina Gov. Nikki Haley in the Republican primaries.
-Now, in a neck-and-neck presidential race, Vice President Kamala Harris is making a play for those very voters, who could be the difference maker in several swing states.
+Across the United States, more than 4 million people voted for former South Carolina Gov. Nikki Haley in the Republican primaries.
+Now, in a neck and neck presidential race, Vice President Kamala Harris is making a play for those very voters, who could be the difference-maker in several swing states.

-Instead of coalescing behind former President Donald Trump as the presumptive nominee, a notable share of Republican voters cast their primary ballots for Ms. Haley – even after she’d long suspended her campaign
+Instead of coalescing behind former President Donald Trump as the presumptive nominee, a notable share of Republican voters cast their primary ballots for Ms. Haley – even after she’d long suspended her campaign.

 Why We Wrote This